-The capital structure of the Trust consists of net debt which is made up of liabilities less cash and cash equivalents.
+The capital structure of the Trust consists of net debt which is made up of liabilities less balance held under Mobile Money trust.
 The objective is to maintain net debt at Nil.
 In order to maintain or adjust the capital structure, the Trust may return or request funds to/from E-value holders.